Shivam2004-coder/PersonalFinanceAssistantBackend/Readme.md

 ## API Flow

-Here’s a simple human-friendly flow of how these APIs work together:

 ### User Authentication
 - The user signs up using `/signup` or logs in using `/login`.
 - They can also use `/auth/google` for Google login.